C3D-Labs/toolkit-examples/README.md

 # toolkit-examples
-Examples show how to use tools of the c3d toolkit.
+Example shows how to use C3D Solver with C3D Viewer.